 What this means for users is this: Even with quantum computing, billions, even trillions of times more powerful than what we have now, you could at most subtract a few numbers from those gigantic exponents so instead of 10 to the 76554th power you would have 10 to the 76500th power.
 In other words, no real change.

-BUT, if you want to give force decryption a try, there's this file:
+BUT, if you want to give force decryption a go, then try decrypting this:

-Below is a link to a small, 14K, file called challenge.
+Below is a link to a small, 1,214 byte, file called challenge.